 Smithsonite is also known as "zinc spar."
 This name is derived from its zinc content and its crystal structure, which is typical of spar minerals (minerals that exhibit perfect cleavage and crystalline structure).

-What is the Rarest Color of Smithsonite?
+What is the Rarest Colour of Smithsonite?

 Smithsonite comes in a variety of colours, but the rarest is arguably the cobalt-rich, deep-blue variety.
 This colour is highly prized among collectors and can be quite striking.
 Other colours of Smithsonite include green, deep pink, blue, yellow, and clear.